 AMURT Kenya has been active since 1993.
 The chapter has delivered a myriad of projects ranging from HIV-care and community acceptance, youth education, youth job training, emergency mass-feeding and long-term health/social enterprise initiatives.

-To address malnutrition, particularly amongst children, in 2011 Abha Light and AMURT Kenya started a spiralina growing project in the rural area of Wote.
-They are currently in the process of developing a social enterprise model where the spiralina crop will be sold to the health food industry with proceeds funding the distribution of spiralina to malnourished children.
+To address malnutrition, particularly amongst children, in 2011 Abha Light and AMURT Kenya started a spirulina growing project in the rural area of Wote.
+They are currently in the process of developing a social enterprise model where the spirulina crop will be sold to the health food industry with proceeds funding the distribution of spirulina to malnourished children.